VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 Too simple?
 What problems?​

 (8) Two clients append at approximately the same time.
-Will they overwrite each others' records?​ No. They append operations will be ordered at the primary chunk
+Will they overwrite each others' records?​ No. Their append operations will be ordered at the primary chunk

 But there are many other potential positions of inconsistency, especially when there is a failure​.
 Suppose one secondary replica doesn't hear the append command from the primary due to a temporary network failure.
 What if reading client reads from that secondary replica?